 Some fields of study and/or research are considered "sensitive" fields, which require additional security checks by US officials.
 To understand the information related to these “sensitive” fields, please review the Technology Alert List ("TAL") handout.
 When applying for a visa at a US Embassy/Consulate overseas, keep in mind that your visa application will be subject to security checks.
 Some of these checks (but not all) can delay the visa process.

 Planning for Your Travel

-We advise that you do not purchase airline tickets or make other travel arrangements until you have secured your US visa.
+DO NOT purchase airline tickets or make other travel arrangements UNTIL you have secured your US visa sticker.

-Students and scholars in F-1 or J-1 status may enter the US no more than 30 days prior to the start date on the I-20 or DS-2019.
+Students and scholars in F-1 or J-1 status may enter the US NO MORE THAN 30 DAYS prior to the program start date listed on the I-20 or DS-2019.

-When you are traveling to the US, make sure you carry your original documents (passport, I-20/DS-2019, evidence of admission and financial resources) with you in your carry-on luggage.
+When traveling to the US, make sure you carry ALL original documents (passport, I-20/DS-2019, evidence of admission and financial resources) with you in your carry-on luggage.